y58951107-arch/QuickConvert/README.md

 # 🚀 QuickConvert

 QuickConvert is a lightweight and easy-to-use Windows desktop application built with **Python** and **Tkinter**.
-It allows users to quickly convert between different units through a clean graphical interface and super conventional instead of just searching up unit conversions on google
+It allows users to quickly convert between different units through a clean graphical interface and super conventional instead of just searching up unit conversions on google.

 ---